3ba2ii/Speech-Tagging/readme.md

 # Part-of-Speech Tagging

 Part-of-Speech Tagging ```POS Tagging``` is the process of marking up a word in a text ```corpus``` as corresponding to a particular part of speech, based on both its definition and its context.
-In this project we developed a Hidden Markov Model (HMM) to build the
+In this project we developed a Hidden Markov Model (HMM) to build the model.

 ![POS Tagging](/_post-hmm.png)